artakh10/Flux-and-Volume-limit/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Citation
-If you use the code, please link this repository, and cite arXiv:felan.
+If you use the code, please link this repository, and cite the related arXiv article.

 ## Contact
 For comments, questions and etc. you can reach me at artakh10@gmail.com.